tokens-studio/figma-plugin/.changeset/breezy-spiders-cross.md

 '@tokens-studio/figma-plugin': patch
 ---

-Fixes order sync when push, then pull from Supernova.
+Fixes a bug that caused token set order to be ignored when syncing with Supernova